-Check out the video above or text below to learn how to be a more calm and happy mom.
+Check out how to be a more calm and happy mom.

 Deep breathing is one of the best and easiest ways to lower stress.
-When you are breathing deeply and slowly, messages are being sent to your brain to relax.
+When you breathe deeply and slowly, messages are sent to your brain to calm down and relax.

-In the video, I mentioned that I inhale for 3 seconds and then exhale for 3 seconds.
+In the episode, I mentioned inhaling for 3 seconds and then exhaling for 3 seconds.
 Then I worked up to inhaling for 5 seconds and exhaling for 5 seconds.

-Check out episode 19 with Esther to hear more about breathing.
+Check out episode 19 with Esther to hear more about breathing to reduce stress.

 Count to 10

-One day I was really stressed.
-I called my mom to ask her what to do with my son because he was driving me absolutely crazy.
+One day I was stressed.
+I called my mom to ask her what to do with my son because he was driving me crazy.

-After I was done venting to her about what her perfect grandson was doing, I asked her “how did you do this?”
-Meaning how did she make motherhood look so easy.
+After venting to her about what her perfect grandson was doing, I asked her, “how did you do this?”

-My mom has three girls and as you can imagine, it can get pretty interesting in the house.
+My mom has three girls, and as you can imagine, the house can get pretty interesting.

-Secondly, counting to 10 helps me to calm down to put things into perspective.
+Secondly, counting to 10 helps you calm down and put things into perspective.
 Many times things aren’t as bad as they seem once you calm down and take a step back.

-These 10 seconds will allow you to regroup before saying or doing something that you may regret.
+These 10 seconds will allow you to regroup before saying or doing something you regret.

-Rember that your child is just that … a child.
-Many times I have watched and seen kids push their parents to the limits.
-I often think kids know what they are doing at times when they are testing and pushing the limits.
+I have often watched kids push their parents to the limits.
+Kids know what they’re doing at times when they’re testing and pushing the limits.

 But you have to remember that they’re just a kid.
 And you can’t let a kid push you to that limit.

 So don’t let a kid bully you and push you around.